dmcquay/how-do-i-test-this/README.md

   - We could mock the connection to the database
   - But we could then only verify that we pass the SQL that we expect to pass.
 We cannot verify that the SQL is correct.
-- Integration tests
+- **Integration tests**
   - Best solution
-  - Allows you to verify the correctness of SQL
+  - Allows you to verify the correctness of SQL at the lowest layer possible in the testing pyramid
 - Acceptance tests
   - Harder to control data for exact verification of results
   - Mixing with other things being tested at that layer